 That night, a very young Malaysian jazz ensemble called Kangkung Belacan – named after a spicy stir-fry with morning glory – were dishing out their excellent jazz tunes to a full house in the hugely atmospheric inner sanctum featuring creaking, wooden floorboards and an intimate front stage; a definite winner.

-Things to do in Kuala Lumpur: Brickfields
+Things to do: Brickfields

 I woke up late again the next morning and by the time I arrived in Brickfields – KL’s “little India” – breakfast became brunch.
 This suited me fine as this is the place to try out the famous southern Indian banana leaf curry, a dish where you eat a mishmash of rice, dal, vegetables, gravy, pickles and exotic condiments off a banana leaf by hand.
 The one I had for USD2.80 at the unpretentious Ayanar Curry House at 25 Jalan Scott, was second to none and kept me full for hours to come.